MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

     **Days of month**: Select this option and select the days of the month when this schedule allows runbooks to run.
 Specify the days of the month by entering the number of the day.
 You can use hyphens to describe ranges and commas to separate entries.
 For example, typing **1,3** includes the first and third day of the month.
 Typing **1\-21** includes the first through to the twenty\-first day of the month.
 You can combine both to create complex descriptions of the days of the month.
 Type **all** to specify all days of the month.
 Type **last** to specify the last day of the month.

-    You cannot use **all** and **last** as part of a range of days.
+    You can't use **all** and **last** as part of a range of days.
 Additionally, if you typed a range of 5\-31, this range works correctly for all the months, including those with 28, 29, 30, and 31 days.

 5. Select **Hours** to open the **Schedule Hours** dialog.